-An undiscovered gem in Florida, Cortez is a throwback fishing village that makes you feel like you’ve stepped into a 19th-century Spanish settlement.
+Cortez is an undiscovered gem in Florida, a throwback fishing village that makes you feel like you’ve stepped into a 19th-century Spanish settlement.
 A small town brimming with loads of charm, it offers a well-preserved look into Old Florida.
 One of the Gulf Coast’s last surviving fishing villages, if you like your fishing excursion to be met with a rich history, Cortez is the place to be.
 Here you’ll discover a city listed on the National Register of Historic Places and old fish houses that date back to the original families, where both shrimp and grouper are sold to local restaurants.

 St. Augustine (Hotel Prices & Photos)

-America’s oldest city, St. Augustine is located in northeast Florida where a fish-filled vacation is easily attainable.
+St. Augustine is America’s oldest city, located in northeast Florida where a fish-filled vacation is easily attainable.
 With its variety of charters for hire for both offshore and inshore fishing, visitors will even find a variety of fish camp resorts that provide everything you need for your next adventure.
 For those who rather go stargazing and appreciate the outdoors, head to Anastasia State Park to find 139 full-facility campsites that sit alongside the Atlantic Ocean.
 Boasting one of the most popular inshore spots for redfish, the flats and creeks off the Intracoastal are also meccas for trout, redfish, and snook.

 Panama City (Hotel Prices & Photos)

 Sitting on Florida’s “Forgotten Coast,” Panama City has access to trophy waters both inshore and off.
 Less touristy than its South Florida counterparts, here visitors will find an underrated gem with crystal clear waters stemming from the Gulf of Mexico.
-The area is famous for spotting an array of colorful red fish, flounder, tarpon and sea trout, and if you venture further offshore, it’s not uncommon to see fishermen reeling in king mackerel, blue marlin, tuna, and cobia.
+The area is famous for spotting an array of colorful redfish, flounder, tarpon and sea trout, and if you venture further offshore, it’s not uncommon to see fishermen reeling in king mackerel, blue marlin, tuna, and cobia.
 For those serious about their fishing adventures, 3-day fishing tours are a popular excursion for those visiting the area.

 Sarasota (Hotel Prices & Photos)